ooni/spec/data-formats/df-002-dnst.md

 The `go` engine is a misnomer that we corrected to `golang_net_resolver` on 2022-08-27 during the ooniprobe 3.16.0-alpha release cycle and it has not otherwise been used by stable ooniprobe versions.
+Calling such an engine `go` was confusing because it may seem to imply that we were actually using a DNS resolver written in Go, which we're not sure about.
+In fact, it may either be `netgo` or it may be `getaddrinfo` depending on golang's policies for the platform we're using.

 When the engine is `system`, there are three cases: